Sure Dividend

 Competitive Advantages & Recession Performance

-Dover is a manufacturer of industrial equipment, and some investors may think that the company has no moat in its business due to little room for differentiation.
-However, the company offers highly engineered products, which are critical to its customers.
+Dover is a manufacturer of industrial equipment.
+The company offers highly engineered products, which are critical to its customers.
 It is also uneconomical for its customers to switch to another supplier because the risk of lower performance is material.

 Therefore, Dover essentially operates in niche markets, which offer a significant competitive advantage to the company.
 This competitive advantage helps explain Dover’s consistent long-term growth trajectory.